tilezen/vector-datasource/docs/layers.md

 * `boundaries`, `buildings`, `earth`, `landuse`, `places`, `pois`, `roads`, `transit`, and `water`

 These individual layers are grouped into an `all` layer – use this special layer for all your general purpose mapping needs.

+We include one deprecated layer, `landuse-labels`, for backwards compatibility.
+Please don't build new maps against this layer, it will be removed in the v1.0 version of tiles.

 ### Boundaries & Barriers